What Is the Carbon Footprint of Wind Energy? A Life-Cycle Assessment

 Cambridge Dictionary

-- Onshore wind energy: Turbines are located on land.
-Construction, transportation, maintenance cost, and infrastructure needed to transmit electricity from onshore turbines to consumers is low.
-However, they may be less efficient because onshore wind speed and direction can be unpredictable.
+- Onshore wind energy: Wind turbines are located on land.
+Construction, transportation, maintenance costs, and infrastructure needed to transmit electricity from onshore turbines to consumers are low.

-- Offshore wind energy: Turbines are located in the ocean or freshwater.
-Construction, transportation, maintenance cost, and infrastructure needed to transmit electricity from offshore turbines to consumers is high.
-Offshore turbines are considerably larger than onshore turbines and can cost up to 20% more.
-Because wind speed and direction are more constant, the potential for energy generation is much higher.
-Noise pollution, land use, and wildlife impact concerns are minimal compared to onshore turbines.
+- Offshore wind energy: Wind turbines are located in the ocean or freshwater.
+Construction, transportation, maintenance costs, and infrastructure needed to transmit electricity from offshore turbines to consumers are high.

 - Horizontal Axis Wind Turbine (HAWT): Blades are assembled on a horizontal axis parallel to the ground.
 They can only receive and process wind head-on.